-That’s more expensive than even Apple’s highest spec iPhone 11 Pro Max (AU$2499).
-Then again, it’s not that much more.
+That’s more expensive than even Apple’s highest spec iPhone 11 Pro Max (AU$2499) but, then again, it’s not that much more.
 Don’t get me wrong, the Galaxy Fold is an exorbitant and expensive luxury device.
-However, the reality is that the price of flagship phones has risen so much in the last 24-months that maybe it's not quite as expensive as you might think.
+However, the reality is that the average price of flagship phones has risen so much in the last 24-months such that, in context, it’s that much more expensive.

-Aside from getting it outright through Samsung, you can also buy the device on an in-store plan through Optus, Vodafone or Telstra.
+Aside from getting it outright through Samsung, you can also buy the device on a plan through Optus, Vodafone or Telstra.